dirtroaddeveloper/dirtroaddeveloper/README.md

 - 💻 Skilled in **Java**, **JavaScript**, and full-stack development.
 - 🏢 Currently working as a **Software Engineer**.
 - 📚 Passionate about sharing knowledge; **writing code** and **teaching through social media**.
+- 💻 Currently doing **The Odin Project** so I can write about it and making sure I can recommend it as a resource.

 ## 👀 I’m Interested In